-Biodiversity, Monitoring and Conservation Planning
+Biodiversity Monitoring and Conservation Planning

 Human activities have significantly changed natural ecosystems, impacting biodiversity, interactions between species and ecosystem processes, with consequences for our well-being.
 Understanding and monitoring the responses of ecosystems and species to anthropogenic change is crucial for structuring our conservation strategies.
 This programme integrates numerous approaches to explore biodiversity and ecosystem-function maintenance by natural and social drivers, aiming to inform policymakers and conservationists to support conservation and restoration efforts essential for protecting biodiversity, ecosystem processes and human well-being.